centrust/datefield/README.md

 ###### vue-flatpickr-component >= 11.0

 ### Note
-This Package extneds the Natuve Nova Date Field. you can use all the options provided by Nova in addition to a customizable flatpickr config oprions
+This Package extends the Native Nova Date Field. you can use all the options provided by Nova in addition to a customizable flatpickr config oprions

 ### Installation
 ###### You can install the package via Composer: